 By the time of his death in 1913 Wallace was the world’s most famous contemporary scientist.
 Large numbers of obituary notices appeared in newspapers and other publications worldwide which paid tribute to him.
 The Daily Mirror (London) commented on 8 November 1913 that “Science has lost its 'grand old man' Dr. Alfred Russel Wallace, the greatest of all modern scientists--co-originator with Charles Darwin of the theory of natural selection--died yesterday at his home..."
 Current Opinion (New York) summed up these tributes in January 1914 by stating that "Only a great ruler could have been accorded by the press of the world any such elaborate obituary recognition as was evoked by the death of Alfred Russel Wallace..."

-What is needed then is a comprehensive publicly accessible collection of Wallace’s correspondence.
+What is needed then is a comprehensive publicly accessible collection of Wallace’s manuscripts.
 Publishing this in printed form would be a slow and very costly process so an online archive is the obvious choice.
 This is exactly what the Wallace Correspondence Project aims to provide.

-Collating Wallace’s letters and making them freely available through a user-friendly portal on the Internet will mark a huge advance in Wallace studies.
+Collating Wallace’s manuscripts and making them freely available through a user-friendly portal on the Internet will mark a huge advance in Wallace studies.
 Such an archive is likely to generate a surge of scholarly work on all aspects of Wallace’s life and work.
 It will be an important resource for students of the history of science, cultural studies and 19th century society, and for biologists and for scholars interested in that generation of scientists who were at the centre of the debate on evolution.
 For many of those scientists the theory of natural selection raised major contradictions in their own systems of belief.
 Access to the correspondence between these men would advance the understanding of the broader debate that existed while revealing some of the personal conflicts that individuals experienced.